thisdougb/AnsibleNginxCertbot/roles/centos_nginx_webserver/README.md

 Role Name
 =========

-Install Nginx with a basic non-TLS config and a holding page, on Centos in particular.
+Install Nginx and a holding page, on Centos in particular.

+* with HTTP redirecting to HTTPS
+* expects certificate files to be available

 Requirements
 ------------